open-contracting/standard/standard/docs/en/schema/reference.md

 ### Empty fields

-Fields that are not being used, or that have no value, can be excluded in their entirety (key and value) from a published file.
+Fields that are not being used, or that have no value, should be excluded in their entirety (key and value) from a published file.

 Only including fields which have values will keep versioned datasets cleaner.